Julia-Immer/developer-notes/developer-notes.md

 To display a picture use:
     ![a relative link](filepath)

-# Terminal / zsh
+# Terminal / zsh / bash

 In mac, cmd + up arrow, takes you to the last command you did, so you can scroll through your history by command.

-How to stop a command in terminal (or a program in linux?):
+How to stop a command in terminal (or a program in rhel):
     Ctrl+C

 Make nested directories , folders :